2/27/2025

 Chief Financial Officer

+What do you think, Adam?
 Yeah, maybe even higher than that.
-I think it's probably closer to north of 80% would be where the end, I'd say consumption of the data coming off the things that we launch get consumed in one way or other by a government, whether it's US government or other governments.
-If you look at like, you know, again, a lot of the electrons are really popular vehicle for remote sensing capabilities.
-And again, you know, a lot of those, it used to be people were saying that, you know, you know, counting cars in Walmart parking lots was going to be the killer app for Earth observation.
+I think it's probably closer to North of 80% would be where the end, I'd say, consumption of the data coming off the things that we launch get consumed in one way or other by a government, whether it's U.S. government or other governments.
+If you look at, like, you know, again, a lot of the, you know, electrons are a really popular vehicle for remote sensing capabilities.
+And, again, you know, a lot of those customers, it used to be people were saying that, you know, you know, counting cars in Walmart parking lots was going to be the killer app for Earth observation.
 That clearly wasn't the case.
-It ends up being selling much of what gets generated from these commercial constellations to the US government for, you know, national security, weather, you know, and other types of capability, other types of data.
-So, yeah, I think it's probably, I think it's probably north of 80% would be my guess, but it's just a guess.
+It ends up being selling much of what gets generated from these commercial constellations to the U.S. government for, you know, national security, weather, you know, and other types of capability, you know, other types of data.
+So, yeah, I think it's probably north of 80% would be my guess, but it's just a guess.

 speaker